Health Ministry/Parish Nursing

 “We love because He first loved us.”
 1 John 4:19

-For many centuries, churches have been the serving “Hands of God” along with being places of preaching, teaching and administering the sacraments.
+For many centuries, churches have served as “Hands of God” and were places of preaching, teaching and administering the sacraments.
 As early as Biblical times, Diakonal ministry (meaning service) combined the care of the body and soul in the context of community.
 Through the ages, churches were used as hospitals, providing human services and outreach to the poor, the sick and the underserved.
 Having a Parish Nurse Ministry or Health Ministry is a natural expression of following Jesus, the greatest physician, and His command to “love one another,” by caring for His people.

 Parish nursing, also called Faith Community Nursing, offers the opportunity to use one’s God-given gifts; combining faith, knowledge and previous experience to serve the whole person within the church and community.
 It is the intentional care of the whole person, body, mind, spirit (also including emotions and relationships) that makes parish nursing a specialty branch of nursing.
 The greatest blessing comes from sharing the Gospel and prayer as we minister to the health and wellness of God’s people.